Constraining braneworlds with entanglement entropy: Introduction

 Among its many phenomenological aspects (see for example \cite{Arkani-Hamed:1999wga,Goldberger:1999uk,Kim:1999ja,Csaki:1999mp,Arkani-Hamed:2000ijo}), the braneworld program provides a framework for studying quantum features of gravity on the branes \cite{Gubser:1999vj,Verlinde:1999fy}.
 Furthermore, if the branes themselves have AdS geometry---in which case we call them Karch--Randall (KR) branes \cite{Karch:2000ct,Karch:2000gx}---then we can apply the AdS/CFT correspondence \cite{Maldacena:1997re} to establish a \textit{``doubly holographic"} principle under which the braneworld has an additional third description as a non-gravitating, strongly-coupled conformal field theory.
 Thus, we can apply the usual tools of holography relating the classical bulk to the CFT in order to study semiclassical gravity on the branes indirectly while circumventing several, more complicated calculations.
 As discussed below, one recent application of double holography has been to tackle the black-hole information problem beyond 2d gravity (as in \cite{Almheiri:2019psy}).

 We can go beyond the RS term.
-In principle, the branes are coarse descriptions of warped compactifications in string theory, since, as mentioned above, the RS Lagrangian \eqref{rstermScheme} is only the leading-order possible term in a derivative expansion \cite{Georgi:2000ks,Sundrum:2005jf}.
-Since such branes can for example be coarse descriptions of warped compactifications in string theory, the action could have higher order corrections that go beyond the leading order RS term to include higher-derivative interactions.
+In principle, the branes are coarse descriptions of warped compactifications in string theory, since, as mentioned above, the RS Lagrangian \eqref{rstermScheme} is only the leading-order possible term in a derivative expansion \cite{Georgi:2000ks,Sundrum:2005jf}.\footnote{We should be clear that not all holographic boundary conditions are described by brane-like objects, as discussed by \cite{Reeves:2021sab,Belin:2021nck}.
+For example, the Janus solutions to type IIB supergravity \cite{Bak:2003jk,Clark:2004sb,Bak:2007jm,Bachas:2022etu,Baig:2023ahz} describe a class of smooth geometries dual to conformal defect systems.
+These situations are simply not described by what we referred to as a brane-like object above and so are not a part of our analysis.} The action could have higher order corrections that go beyond the RS term to include higher-derivative interactions.
 One such example is the Dvali-Gabadadze-Porrati (DGP) \cite{Dvali:2000hr,Chen:2020uac} term

 where $\tilde{R}$ is the Ricci scalar computed from $\tilde{g}$ and $G_{\text{b}}$ is a new coupling.
 This is one of several two-derivative terms one can include as a correction to the RS action, following the standard logic of effective field theory (EFT) \cite{Weinberg:1978kz}---we expect ``effective terms" in the Lagrangian that are higher order in the derivatives and come from the (assumed) UV completion.
 Furthermore, features of the UV completion in turn put constraints on what the coupling coefficients of these terms may be.
 Any choice of couplings in the EFT inconsistent with the existence of some UV completion describes a theory in the \textit{swampland} \cite{Vafa:2005ui,Arkani-Hamed:2006emk,Ooguri:2006in}.